 I embody the Post-colonial, reacting to the history of colonialism, both the European history and the colonized.
 I’m a first generation immigrant who is now an American citizen, my work is English language based with Spanish bi-lingual aspects: the ritual nature in my work is essential to the pre-colonial exploration of culture.
 English speakers could become aware that power is subverted –that they are the “other”, creating heteroglossic texts.

 I draw upon the works of seminal postcolonial theorists, examining the work of Aurora Morcillo, Silvia Rivera Cusicanqui, Walter Mignolo, Eduardo Galeano, and numerous others as the foundation for my resources of research and theoretical perspective.

 Inspired by Walter Mignolo’s “Colonial matrix of power-The De-colonial option theory”, this matrix creates a racial/social hierarchy, based on a westernized center of knowledge value system that I challenge with bi-lingual dialogue; my argument from a cultural perspective for the need of a bi-lingual society and a theatre movement to break this hierarchy.
 De-colonializing has the potential of turning history on its back, a reclaiming of suppressed history, looking to the past for inheritance of narrative through autobiography.
 Bi-lingual language combined with Latino cultural aesthetics frames a new center of knowledge not wholly based on western dramatic structures.

-My body of work is a catalyst for the Spanish language movement in the U.S. where it is predicted that by 2050, North America will hold the largest Spanish speaking population globally; I intend for my plays to respond to the growing Latin American presence in America.
+My body of work is a catalyst for the Spanish language movement in the U.S. where it is predicted that by 2050, North America will hold the largest Spanish language population in the world; I intend for my plays to respond to the growing Latin American presence in America.

 I situate myself within the cannon of Latin American dramatists who are members of the Diaspora in the United States, exploring how that role influences the construction of the dramatic voice.